David Holden (journalist): Murder

-He was killed with a single shot, close range.
+He was killed with a single shot at close range.
 Three cars were found to be associated with the crime, all white Fiats: the car in which the murder took place, one which held his briefcase, identification and luggage, and another with papers.
 They were found abandoned in different parts of Cairo.

 Police initially thought he had been killed by an illegal taxi driver.
 There was speculation that the killing was related to the peace talks, but no group took responsibility, which would usually be the case if it were meant as a protest or warning.
 At an early date, there was speculation that security forces might be involved.

-The Sunday Times editor, Harold Evans, sent three of his own reporters to investigate, and they worked on the case for six months.
-Based on several pieces of information, such as learning that the CIA had a file on Holden and about contacts of his with CIA agents, the journalists made an unconfirmed conclusion that he had been a CIA agent.
-They also noted that his reporting in the 1970s on CIA involvement in Cuba and Chile downplayed its role.
+The Sunday Times editor, Harold Evans, sent six of his own reporters to investigate during the week after the killing.
+Some of them worked on the case for six months, and eventually compiled an internal report for Evans, which was written by team-member Peter Gillman.
+Based on several pieces of information, such as learning that the CIA had a file on Holden and about his contacts with CIA agents, the journalists suggested that Holden had been involved with the CIA.
+They concluded that he had been killed by Egyptian security services, perhaps in collusion with the CIA.
+Harold Evans described the report and its conclusions in his 2009 book My Paper Chase.

-"In 1988 the Sunday Times was told by a senior US diplomat in the Middle East that Holden had been killed on the orders of the CIA but it had been carried out by Egyptian agents."
-The question remains open as to why he was killed.
+In 2025 Gillman co-authored Murder in Cairo with journalist Emanuele Midolo which found that Holden had likely been a double agent for the CIA and KGB.
+They alleged that he was killed by the Egyptian State Security Investigations Service upon his arrival in Egypt.
+A summary of the book was published in the Sunday Times Magazine.